cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 ### SMEM->GMEM Tiled Copy

 Our tiled copy atom is pretty much exactly the same as the one for Q, except we use a standard synchronous 128-bit copy atom instead of the `cp.async` we used for GMEM->SMEM copies.
-This time, our 128-bit `AutoVectorizing` cheat is fine, since we are doing the full 128-bit vectorized loads, although you can explicitly declare a 128-bit `UniversalCopy` instead for clarity.
+This time, our 128-bit `AutoVectorizing` cheat is fine, since we're doing full 128-bit vectorized loads, although you can explicitly declare a 128-bit `UniversalCopy` for clarity.
 As with the GMEM->SMEM load, we still benefit from memory coalescing because the blocks written *TO* GMEM are contiguous in memory.
 Even though blocks may not be contiguous in SMEM, they are when we store to GMEM.

 > **Note**: Remember, memory coalescing is a GMEM optimization.
-The swizzle is our valet attendant, it stores and retrieves our car on the thread's behalf, and we don't really care *where* it puts it.
+The swizzle is our valet attendant--it stores and retrieves our car on the thread's behalf, and we don't really care *where* it puts it.
 Once each thread retrieves its "car", they each park them contiguously in GMEM, which is all that matters for coalescing.

 ```cpp
 // can reuse the 128-bit auto vectorized SMEM copy